Self-Managed Super Fund – for up to 6 members

 Our Self Managed Super Fund deed fully complies with the new rules.

-Self Managed Super Fund complies with the latest Auditing Standards
+Self-Managed Super Fund complies with the latest Auditing Standards

 Self-Managed Super Funds are audited every financial year.
-The auditor relies on Auditing and Assurance Standards Board’s (AUASB) Standards.
+The auditor relies on the Auditing and Assurance Standards Board’s (AUASB) Standards.

 Legal Consolidated’s Self-Managed Superannuation Deed is updated to fully comply with the Standard.
 Because you are building your SMSF at our website you also receive a signed letter on our law firm’s letterhead to confirm compliance with the Standard.